MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Prepare-machines-in-workgroups-and-untrusted-domains-for-backup.md

 DPM can protect computers that are in untrusted domains or workgroups.
 You can authenticate these computers using a local user account (NTLM authentication), or using certificates.
 For both types of authentication you'll need to prepare the infrastructure before you can set up a protection group that contains the sources you want to back up.

-1.  **Install a certificate**—If you want to use certificate authentication install a certificate on the DPM server and on the computer you want to protect.
+1.  **Install a certificate**-If you want to use certificate authentication install a certificate on the DPM server and on the computer you want to protect.

-2.  **Install the agent**—Install the agent on the computer you want to protect.
+2.  **Install the agent**-Install the agent on the computer you want to protect.

-3.  **Recognize the DPM server**—Configure the computer to recognize the DPM server for performing backups.
+3.  **Recognize the DPM server**-Configure the computer to recognize the DPM server for performing backups.
 To do this you'll run the SetDPMServer command.

-4.  **Attach the computer**—Lastly you'll need to attach the protected computer to the DPM server.
+4.  **Attach the computer**-Lastly you'll need to attach the protected computer to the DPM server.

 ## Before you start
 Before you started check the supported protection scenarios and required network settings